bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kalman.md

 7. Demonstrated the fundamental importance of linear matrix inequality (LMI) in many areas of mathematical system theory.
 8. Shifted the focus of control engineering from open-loop systems with predetermined trajectories to closed loop systems with variable state estimations and feedback.

-Born 19 May1930, Budapest, Hungary.
+Born 19 May 1930, Budapest, Hungary.
 Died 2 July 2016, Gainesville, Florida, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kalman/)